 DraftKings still remains the uncrowned king in Indiana as the market shareholder.
 The betting operator drew in $89.4 million from its mobile app, taking 43.1% of the total market share.
 With $56.5 million, FanDuel ranked second, claiming 27.2%.
-The third, fourth, and fifth of the top operators were BetMGM ($13.1 million), BetRivers ($6.2 million), and PointsBet ($6.2 million).
+The third, fourth, and fifth top operators were BetMGM ($13.1 million), BetRivers ($6.2 million), and PointsBet ($6.2 million).

 Indiana bettors wagered more than 83% of the total handle from mobile devices in September.